matintorkian/Automated_Forex_Trading/README.md

 * **THREE POINT TOUCH**: When you see the chart reacted three times to the same area or line, you probably should be expecting a rally afterwards.
 You can profit from this point.

+  ## New Approach

+  This approach is based on close prises in different days and other most important support and resistanse lines in a specific day.
+We use close prises even from old days and they work for use.
+You need yo specify them by drawing a universal horisoontal line on the point.
+The next step is to use 10 and 20 moving averages to comfirm the moves on the support lines we drew earlier.
+Working only in 1M chart drives me crazy and I need mostly need the 5M chart and sometimes 1M chart helps to have better entry and exit points.
+It is better to only work after the London bank is open.
+It is better to choose the symbols with less commision and also watch the candles.
+Move your stop as the price changes.

 #### Useful Links